-Challenge number Detail of challenge 1 Poor levels of literacy NGRT reading assessments show that disadvantaged pupils generally have lower levels of reading than their peers, with disadvantaged pupils reading ages being significantly below chronological age.
+Challenge number Detail of challenge 1 Improve levels of literacy NGRT reading assessments show that disadvantaged pupils generally have lower levels of reading than their peers, with disadvantaged pupils reading ages being below chronological age.
 When comparing disadvantaged pupils to their non-disadvantaged peers, Pupil Premium pupils are behind.
-Furthermore, in relation to their chronological age, disadvantaged pupils were also significantly behind.
-2 Lack of academic progress At present, disadvantaged pupils are not making expected levels of progress across the curriculum.
+Furthermore, in relation to their chronological age, disadvantaged pupils were also behind.
+Data from 2023-2024 show the disadvantaged reading gap trend: Year 7 (FSM) 94.6 SAS in comparison to 97.4 (Non FSM); Year 8 (FSM) 97.6: 101.1 (Non-FSM); Year 9 (FSM) 104.9: 105.0 (Non-FSM).
+2 Improve academic progress At present, disadvantaged pupils are not making expected levels of progress across the curriculum.
 Their education has been impacted by historic school closures to a greater extent that other pupils.
-In 2023 Key Stage 4 GCSE outcomes showed 40.5% of non-disadvantaged pupils achieving 9-5 in English and Maths, compared to disadvantaged pupils 26.6%.
-3 Poor attendance Our attendance data indicates that attendance amongst disadvantaged pupils is lower than that of non-Pupil Premium.
-In 2022/23, the attendance of Pupil Premium was Attendance for 2022-23 academic year was 85.41% for the school, with Pupil Premium pupils being 81.10%.
-This gap is significant, but not as much as the gap to non-disadvantaged peers, who attend 89.99% of sessions.
-4 High levels of social and emotional issues resulting in poor behaviours Our assessments, observations and internal behaviour data highlight a wide range of social and emotional issues for many of our disadvantaged pupils.
+In 2023/24 Key Stage 4 GCSE outcomes showed 30.4% of non-disadvantaged pupils achieving 9-5 in English and Maths, compared to disadvantaged pupils 13%.
+3 Increase attendance Our attendance data indicates that attendance amongst disadvantaged pupils is lower than that of non-Pupil Premium.
+In 2022/23, the attendance of Pupil Premium was Attendance for 2023-24 academic year was 88.9% for the school, with pupil premium pupils being 85.6%.
+This gap is significant, but not as much as the gap to non-disadvantaged peers, who attend 92.61% of sessions.
+4 Reduce social and emotional issues resulting in poor behaviours Our assessments, observations and internal behaviour data highlight a wide range of social and emotional issues for many of our disadvantaged pupils.
 These challenges are barriers to good attendance, learning and positive attainment outcomes.
 Across the previous academic year, disadvantaged pupils' exclusions were higher than non-disadvantaged pupils.
-A steady rise has been seen in the number of exclusions, repeat offenders, with the gap between Pupil Premium and non-Pupil Premium widening.
-Since January 2023 Pupil Premium pupils account for 73% of all fixed-term exclusions, with them accounting for 321 of 419 occurrences.
-5 Lack of cultural capital and low aspirations Disadvantaged pupils can experience a lack of enrichment opportunities and have low aspirations for their future and career.
+Across 2023/24 academic year, pupil premium accounted for 84.4% of suspensions with them accounting for 266 of the 315 occurrences.
+5 Increase cultural capital and raise aspirations Disadvantaged pupils can experience a lack of enrichment opportunities and have low aspirations for their future and career.
 Many of our disadvantaged children have low levels of cultural capital, often stemming from a narrower than average range of experiences outside school.
 This narrow range of experience constrains some pupils' vocabulary and language development.